-Federal law mandates that the individual in charge of operating the boat – or if that individual is incapacitated and physically not able to do so him or herself – file a boating accident report with the State of Hawaii when, resulting from any incident that involves a water vehicle or its equipment: there is a death, any individual tied to the vessel disappears in a manner which make a death or injury a possibility of any sort, any involved individual is injured and requires medical treatment, damage caused (whether to the boat itself or any property involved) equals or exceeds $200 or the boat is destroyed.
+Federal law mandates that the individual in charge of operating the boat – or if that individual is incapacitated and physically not able to do so him or herself – file a boating accident report with the State of Hawaii when, resulting from an incident that involves a water vehicle or its equipment: there is a death, any individual tied to the vessel disappears in a manner which makes a death or injury a possibility of any sort, any involved individual is injured and requires medical treatment, damage caused (whether to the boat itself or any property involved) equals or exceeds $200 or the boat is destroyed.

 Other steps include: